kognise/obsidian-aviation/FAR/Volume 2/F Air traffic and general operating rules/0091 General operating and flight rules.md

 \(c\) Shall have any inoperative instrument or item of equipment, permitted to be inoperative by [[Volume 2/F Air traffic and general operating rules/0091 General operating and flight rules.md#§91.213   Inoperative instruments and equipment.|§91.213]](d)(2) of this part, repaired, replaced, removed, or inspected at the next required inspection; and

-\(d\) When listed discrepancies include inoperative instruments or equipment, shall ensure that a placard has been installed as required by [[Volume 1/C Aircraft/0043 Maintenance, preventive maintenance, rebuilding, and alteration.md#§43.11   Content, form, and disposition of records for inspections conducted under parts 91 and 125 and §[[Volume 3/G Air carriers and operators for compensation or hire  certification and operations/0135 Operating requirements  commuter and on demand operations and rules governing persons on board such aircraft.md#§135.411   Applicability.|§135.411]](a)(1) and 135.419 of this chapter.|§43.11]] of this chapter.
+\(d\) When listed discrepancies include inoperative instruments or equipment, shall ensure that a placard has been installed as required by [[Volume 1/C Aircraft/0043 Maintenance, preventive maintenance, rebuilding, and alteration.md#§43.11   Content, form, and disposition of records for inspections conducted under parts 91 and 125 and [[Volume 3/G Air carriers and operators for compensation or hire  certification and operations/0135 Operating requirements  commuter and on demand operations and rules governing persons on board such aircraft.md#§135.411   Applicability.|§§135.411]](a)(1) and 135.419 of this chapter.|§43.11]] of this chapter.

 ### §91.407   Operation after maintenance, preventive maintenance, rebuilding, or alteration.